a review of The Beast Within: A Gabriel Knight Mystery

 Once, in a junior high science class, the teacher asked the class what the scientific name for a wolf was.
 A girl next to me raised her hand.
 “Cannabis?” she asked.
 No, that wasn’t quite it.
 It was canis lupis of course.
 I knew because I played The Beast Within.
 You can learn things playing these games.

 With each of the Gabriel Knight games you get practically a whole god damned tour and history lesson.
 The first game took place in New Orleans and involved voodoo.
-The third one is in a small French village and is about Da Vinci Code type shit.
+The third one is in a small French village and is about Da Vinci Code type stuff.
 The Beast Within is the second game in the series, it takes place in Germany.
 The first time I played it, I remember I didn’t care too much for the Bavarian history lesson on Mad King Ludwig II; I wanted to get back to hunting werewolves.
 Now, as a more mature and less bloodthirsty individual, I’ve come to appreciate it more.
 I even bought a biography on Ludwig so I could separate fact from the game’s fiction and educate myself further on the matter.
 Sure enough, I didn’t see anything in there that said he wasn’t a werewolf.

 The Beast Within was the part of the series that was unable to get out in time before the big Full-Motion-Video Plague of the mid-nineties hit.
 I’m sure you remember it.
 That was where they filmed real people dressed up for the game, the idea being that it would be like controlling a movie.
-Of course, like anything in life, they always took the cheapest, most uncreative and shittiest route available.
+Of course, like anything in life, they always took the cheapest, most uncreative and stufftiest route available.
 The Best Within is the sole survivor of this pandemic that swept the nineties.
 To this day it still sits upon its lonely throne, formed from the bones of Sewer Shark, Night Trap and many other Sega-CD titles.
 Shining like a beacon of hope in the darkness, Gabriel Knight 2 is a symbol to inspire others to put the effort and thought towards a quality experience, rather than the dark and lazy path of cheapness and poor production values.

 I still prefer the pixelated painting look of the older Sierra games though.
 In this one you’re walking around on top of postcards.
 It’s still better than those generic and lifeless pre-rendered and 3d backgrounds in modern adventure games.
 And since it’s an FMV game, with real people, I think it’s better at pulling off the horror atmosphere of the series than the cartoons in the other games.
 It’s never really scary, but I don’t find hardly any horror movies scary or very interesting though so what do I know.
 This one is interesting though, and while not scary it can be somewhat nerve-wracking at a few points.
 The story is more the focus here anyway.

 Gabriel wanders around Munich looking for a lead in the mutilation killings, while his research assistant Grace reads books on Ludwig in libraries and goes to museums.
 Good idea, leaving the street work to the men.
-Though by the end, all the Ludwig and Richard Wagner shit ends up tying into the modern day case.
+Though by the end, all the Ludwig and Richard Wagner stuff ends up tying into the modern day case.
 Jane Jensen, the writer of the Gabriel Knight games, also worked on King’s Quest 6 which happened to have the best writing out of all of them.
 So it seems she’s a good writer.
-She’s like Grace, researching the important shit, trying to educate us, while we’re wandering around like a jackass looking for some hotspot to click on.
+She’s like Grace, researching the important stuff, trying to educate us, while we’re wandering around like a jackass looking for some hotspot to click on.

 Let me tell you my favorite part of the game, since you aren’t going to play it anyway.
 Gabriel infiltrates a hunting club that he’s pretty sure has the murderer among its members.
 You go off with the club on a hunting trip at one of their lodges out in the middle of some Bavarian forest.
 So you’re isolated out there with a bunch of suspects.
-It’s then that you finally realize, “Oh shit.
+It’s then that you finally realize, “Oh stuff.
 One of these guys is a child eating wolf, better do something about that.”
 Because you’re pretty sure at that point the suspect knows you’re on to him and is going to use this opportunity to probably kill you, or something.
 I mean who knows what happens; you’ll have to play the game to see.

 There’s also a part where you have to pray to a spirit for help to advance in the game so if you like Earthbound you might want to check this one out.

 The acting in this game is pretty good.
 The only real bad acting is at the beginning when the villagers come to talk you into taking the case.
-I can’t tell if the guy who lost his daughter is so broken up he’s turned into some sort of vegetable man, like that guy in A Better Tomorrow 2, of if he’s just a terrible fucking actor, like that guy in A Better Tomorrow 2.
+I can’t tell if the guy who lost his daughter is so broken up he’s turned into some sort of vegetable man, like that guy in A Better Tomorrow 2, of if he’s just a terrible hecking actor, like that guy in A Better Tomorrow 2.